 Use a colour image or design for fabric to your best advantage

 Our moods are intrinsically linked to colour.
-In fact, if you went one step further, you could ensure that your bedroom is decorated in a shade that would relieve stress.
-It’s not difficult: use fabric paint or paper on the walls in a soft colour, or select fabric screen printing to print soft furnishings.
-Alternatively, choose a coloured thread in a hue that will create serenity.
+In fact, if you went one step further, you could ensure that the fabric you use to decorate your bedroom is a shade that would relieve stress.
+It’s not difficult: use fabric paint or paper on the walls in a soft colour, or select fabric screen printing for printing soft furnishings.
+Alternatively, choose a patchwork fabric with a coloured thread in a hue that will create serenity.

 That’s it – we subconsciously react to colour without even knowing we’re doing it.
-So we can consciously try to choose colours that will alter the way we feel, so that we feel better.
-Take some time to think about how you can make your life beautiful with colour by using fabric printing, wallpaper or painting.
+So we can consciously try to choose colours for fabrics that will alter the way we feel, so that we feel better.
+Take some time to think about how you can make your life beautiful with colour by using fabric printing, wall paper or fabric painting.

-And use this knowledge to create products for your business or buy a gift from our range of stunning lifestyle products and crafts from maakeHome that will create happiness, make you serene, and content… Hues are like a magic wand that can transform your mood, so use them to your advantage when you choose fabric colours for dresses, clothes or accessories to dye products.
+And use this knowledge to create fabric products for your business by printing on them or buy a gift from our collection of stunning lifestyle supplies and crafts from maakeHome that will create happiness, make you serene, and content… Hues are like a magic wand that can transform your mood, so use them to your advantage when you choose fabric colours for dresses, clothes or accessories to colour different products.
 You can also use those products created using fabric paint, depending on your needs.
 Check out kids clearance sales, too for well-priced items.

-The colour wheel is a great fabric tool for choosing colours
+The colour wheel is a great tool for choosing colours

 In business, people are constantly using colour to evoke different emotions out of people.
-So why not do the same for your business – and yourself – using an app or fabric colour chart with names to match shades?
-We’ve already mentioned that yellow is a happy shade – but there’s more to be found with colour wheels and colour atlas, which are great tools.
-Use these tools to paint different pictures of what you plan to use in your décor and accessories, depending on the mood you’re trying to create and whether it’s for a business product or your own home.
+So why not do the same for your business – and yourself – using an app or fabric solid colour chart with names to match shades for ink or fabricoat?
+We’ve already mentioned that yellow is a happy shade – but there’s more to be found in the art of colour by using colour wheels or a colour atlas, both of which are great tools to use before you fabric dye or use paint.
+Use these tools as paint brushes to paint different pictures of what you plan to use in your décor and accessories, depending on the mood you’re trying to create and whether it’s for a business product or your own home.

 Interestingly enough, yellow can also initiate hunger.
-How many menus have you seen in this shade in restaurants, and how many people paint their kitchen or coffee shop this hue?
+How many menus have you seen in this shade in restaurants, and how many people paint their kitchen or visit a coffee shop with yellow paint on the walls?
 If you understand the psychology of colour, you can choose favourable shades for your brand and for the look of your products.
-Or you can choose items for your home that are in a shade that will affect your emotions in a positive way.
-All you have to do is spray paint the right picture for the right room – kitchen, bathroom, bedroom, lounge etc, using fabric, acrylic paint, wallpaper, or more.
+Or you can choose fabric items for your home that are in a shade that will affect your emotions in a positive way.
+All you have to do is spray paint or fabric paint the right picture for the right room – kitchen, bathroom, bedroom, lounge etc, using fabric, acrylic paint, wall paper, or more.

-At maake we work with quality fabrics, so we’re particularly interested in how colours for fabric clothes and other items can be custom made to create different emotional experiences for our customers.
-Our sister website, maakeHome, has a shop full of a wide range of gorgeous fabric products for your home, from cushions and blankets to tableware and clothing.
-The more you know about a different hue and how it works on a person emotionally, the more likely you will be to choose shades for sewing your fabric products that people will love and come to buy in your online shop, whether these are ready-made products for gifts or for your home that offer the right message.
+At maake we work with quality fabric, so we’re particularly interested in how colours for fabrics for clothes and other items can be custom made to create different emotional experiences for our customers.
+Our sister website, maakeHome, has a shop full of a solids collection of gorgeous fabric products for your home, from cushions and blankets to tableware and clothing.
+The more you know about a different hue and how it works on a person emotionally, the more likely you will be to choose shades for sewing your fabric products that people will love and come to buy in your online shop, whether these are ready-made products for gifts or for the home that offer the right message.

 Want to elevate your dining experience?
 Choose from maake's carefully curated tablewear collection or print your own design that evokes emotions through vibrant hues

-Explore our collection of ready-made products made from maake fabrics
+Explore our collection of ready-made supplies and products made from maake fabrics

 Research has shown that people take 90 seconds to decide whether they are going to purchase a product in a shop or not – and that one and a half minutes is taken up with a decision based on colour.
-So, this is why it’s so important to be careful about your colour choices when you choose fabric designs for business or pleasure.
-Paint colours in the right shade with a brush to create the mood you want using the medium that suits you best – acrylic, fabric printing, wallpaper, ready-made lifestyle accessories… the list is endless.
+So, this is why it’s so important to be careful about your colour choices when you choose paints for fabric designs for business or pleasure.
+Paint colours in the right shade to create the mood you want using the art medium that suits you best – acrylic paints, fabric printing, wall paper, ready-made lifestyle accessories… the list is endless.

-For your wellbeing or to create a positive emotion in your customers, use shades that evoke positive emotions when you choose or match shades of fabrics for a wardrobe or home interior.
-And, of course, do the same when choosing shade matched fabrics for products and accessories that you manufacture.
-You can change a mood or a look by doing this.
+• For your well-being or to create a positive emotion in your customers, learn the art of using shades of paints that evoke positive emotions when you choose or match shades of fabrics or paint for a wardrobe or home interior.
+And, of course, do the same when choosing shade-matched fabric for products and accessories that you manufacture.
+You can review a mood or a look by doing this.

-Here are some tips to help you choose the right shades when matching shades:
+Here are some tips to help you choose the right fabric shades when matching shades for printing:

 • We feel different emotions about a shade depending on its brightness, how pale or dark it is and whether it has a cool or warm tone.
-This is why matching shades is so important.
-Colour matching is constantly used for paints, and now we are going to show you why it’s so important to use them for fabrics too.
+This is why matching shades of paints is so important.
+Colour matching is constantly used for paint, and now we are going to show you why it’s so important to use them for fabric paints and dyes, too.

 • Warm colours like scarlet red and orange and other primary colours create feelings of happiness and energy.
 Another warm colour – red – can also make you feel hungry.
-These shades may all stand out from the crowd, but they can also be used to give warnings, for instance, red paint could indicate a fire hazard.
+These shades may all stand out from the crowd, but they can also be used as markers to give warnings, for instance, red paint could indicate a fire hazard.
+Use these paints with the knowledge you’ve gained here, to make a difference to customers’ emotions.

-• Remember, softer shades of warm colours – muted shades like pastel pink, peach and lilac – can brighten a person’s mood.
+• Remember, softer shades of paints in warm colours – muted shades like pastel pink, peach and lilac – can brighten a person’s mood.

 2. Blue: A reflection of blue skies, azure seas and idyllic days, this hue makes us feel calm, relaxed and serene.
 It also makes us feel safe and secure.